-The Minster Learning Alliance (MLA) will commence in September 2021 and will seek to build upon the work of the Minster Teaching School Alliance over the last eight years.
-The MLA will maintain the philosophy of a partnership of schools sharing best practice, learning from each other and supporting improvement in all member schools.
-The MLA aims to offer high-quality, cost-effective professional learning and networks, school improvement and teacher training to support the professional development of all staff.
+The Minster Learning Alliance (MLA) was formed in September 2021, building upon the work of the Minster Teaching School Alliance over the previous eight years.
+The MLA is a partnership of schools sharing best practice, learning from each other and supporting improvement in all member schools.
+The MLA aims to offer high-quality, cost-effective professional learning and networks, school improvement and initial teacher training to support the professional development of all staff.
 This philosophy is expressed in our ethos:

 The Minster Learning Alliance works with a range of strategic partners to ensure that we meet the needs of member schools and can draw upon the very best expertise and research in education.
 These include Nottingham Trent University and the University of Nottingham, the Diocese of Southwell and Nottingham, the East Midlands East Maths Hub, the Redhill Teaching School Hub and the Minster Trust for Education.